Onionie/FitnessShop/README.md

-# TripPH
+# eFitness

-A single-page application (SPA) about tropical adventure that lets user access different pages, such as Adventures, Restaurants and Hotel.
-This web application also allows users to book their interest in Adventures, Restaurants and Hotel sections that will be added in the Booking page of the app.
-This application built with HTML, CSS, Javascript, React and React-Bootstrap.
+A single-page (SPA) e-Commerce website about Fitness products that lets user access different pages, such as Accessories, Equipments and Supplements.
+This web application also allows users to buy fitness products, such as fitness accessories, equipments, and supplement.
+And the app will be allow users to place their orders and use PayPal API for the transaction.
+This application is built with MERN stack.

-# Deployment
+## Deployment

 https://onielg-tripph-react.herokuapp.com/

-# Tools Used
+## Tools Used

 - HTML
 - CSS